JiaoZhang-Amanda/CS-interview/Operating System/OS Interview Q.md

 #### linux commands
 * change permission? `chmod` <br>
 `[user](read, write, execute)[group](read, write, execute)[others](read, write, execute)`
+the nine bits that specify read, write, and execute (or search) permissions for the owner, group and world, there are three other bits that have special characteristics.
 * lists the current running processes: `ps`
 * lists directory contents: `ls`
 * displays manual pages: `man`